President and ceo

 Remuneration and service contract of CEO

 The CEO participates in Outotec’s Long-term share-based Incentive Program.
-From the earnings period 2017, the CEO is entitled to receive the maximum of 63 000 Outotec shares and a cash portion to cover taxes and tax-related payments.
+From the earnings period 2018, the CEO is entitled to receive the maximum of 63,000 Outotec shares and a cash portion to cover taxes and tax-related payments.
 The payable amount depends on how the annual performance criteria set by the Board of Directors are met.
-The CEO is required to participate to O’Share Employee Share Savings Plan in order to be eligible for Long-term share based Incentive Program.
+The CEO is required to participate in O’Share Employee Share Savings Plan in order to be eligible for Long-term Share-based Incentive Program.

 The CEO participates in the O’Share Employee Share Savings Plan.
 According to the terms of the plan he can receive one share (including taxes) for each two shares purchased with his savings.
 The maximum savings amount is 5% of the base salary.

 The service contract of the CEO can be terminated by the company without notice period and by the CEO with 6 months notice period.
 If the company terminates the service contract, the CEO will be compensated with a total severance pay corresponding to the base salary of 12 months payable as monthly instalments or lump sum payment.
 No such separate compensation will be paid if the company terminates the service contract because of the substantial breach of contract by the CEO, comparable to reasons mentioned in chapter 8 section 1 of the Employment Contracts Act.